 In modern labs, more samples and available tests mean the silos organization (each specialty is an ‘island’, detached from a core track) can no longer sustain the pressure of improving throughputs.

 Linking multiple specialties to one track reduces the diagnosis completion time, allows labs to perform more tests and maintains high quality standards.

 All the steps after the test is done

-Once tests are performed, the test tube’s journey is not over – there are more steps that can benefit from automation and specimen handling by robots.
+Once tests are performed, the sample tube’s journey is not over – there are more steps that can benefit from automation and sample tube handling by robots.
 Tubes must be sealed and stored in refrigerated conditions for some days before disposal.